 The feasibility study also evaluates how construction costs will be split between the federal government and the nonfederal sponsor.
 The split of federal and nonfederal financial responsibilities for construction and O&M varies by project purpose, as shown in Table 3.
-The Corps' project development process is organized around projects with primary purposes of navigation, flood and hurricane damage reduction, and/or aquatic ecosystem restoration.
-While these are the primary purposes, the agency has the authority to undertake activities with other purposes as part of multi-purpose projects.
+Corps projects generally have primary purposes of navigation, flood and hurricane storm damage reduction, and/or aquatic ecosystem restoration.
+While these are primary purposes, the agency has the authority to undertake activities with other purposes as part of multi-purpose projects.
 Table 3 lists these additional project purposes, which can be added to a project that has at least one of the three primary purposes at its core.